awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 ### What Is the Log Archive Account?<a name="what-is-log-archive"></a>

-This account is used as a repository of logs of API activities and resource configurations from all accounts in the landing zone\.
+This account works as a repository for logs of API activities and resource configurations from all accounts in the landing zone\.

 When you set up your landing zone, the following AWS resources are created within your log archive account\.